vtex-apps/io-documentation/docs/en/Recipes/development/creating-custom-apps-on-vtex-io.md

 ### Peer Dependencies

-It´s possible to configure app A to be **peer dependant** on on app B. VTEX IO will understand that **app B is required for app A to work**, so it enforces that app B **must already be installed in the workspace before A can be installed.**
+It´s possible to configure app A to be **peer dependant** on an app B. VTEX IO will understand that **app B is required for app A to work**, so it enforces that app B **must already be installed in the workspace before A can be installed.**

 > **Keep in mind:** Peer Dependencies will not be automatically installed!